learn-co-students/scraping-flatiron-code-along-v-000/README.md

 ## Code Along II: The `Scraper` Class

 Start by running the `Scraper` specs with the `rspec spec/scraper_spec.rb` line in your terminal.
-You should see failing tests and describe a number of methods.
+You should see failing tests that describe several methods.
 Let's run through the desired behavior of each method:

 ##### `#get_page`